1 Bg 9-1972: The Most Confidential Knowledge

 > material activities of the created world.
 This neutrality

-> is mentioned here with the word udasina-vat.
+> is explained here.
 Although He

 > He is sitting as if neutral.
 The example can be given of a

-> high-court judge sitting on his bench.
+> high court judge sitting on his bench.
 By his order so many

-> things are happening-someone is being hanged, someone is
+> things are happening: someone is being hanged, someone is

 > being put into jail, someone is awarded a huge amount of